arasgungore/CMPE250-projects/DatalonyaStudentHousesSimulator/README.md

 you are responsible for the allocation of the houses.

-You are supposed to arrange the lists of houses and students in collec- tions of your choice and simulate the allocations until all students in the list graduate.
+You are supposed to arrange the lists of houses and students in collections of your choice and simulate the allocations until all students in the list graduate.
 In your simulation, check for matching houses and students at every new semester.
 The output of your simulation is the list of students who cannot stay at any house.